Ecommerce Payment Security: 10 Small Business Best Practices

 The PCI Security Standards Council also emphasizes the need for educating employees on information security.
 Those who have access to cardholder data are also susceptible to spoofing, which can give hackers access to their login credentials.

-9. Always Use HTTPS & SSL
+7. Always Use HTTPS & SSL

 Secure Sockets Layer (SSL) encrypts data that is communicated on your website.
-Adding an SSL transforms your website’s Hypertext Transfer Protocol (HTTP) address into a Secure Hypertext Transfer Protocol (HTTPS), which encrypts your cardholder’s data during online payment transactions.
+Adding an SSL transforms your website’s HyperText Transfer Protocol (HTTP) address into a Secure HyperText Transfer Protocol (HTTPS), which encrypts your cardholder’s data during online payment transactions.
 This makes it harder for hackers to get sensitive information such as names, addresses, ZIP codes, and credit card numbers.

 More people are becoming aware of this and completely avoid websites that do not have HTTPS on the address bar.
-Search engines like Google also favor HTTPS pages and at the same time, flag users for websites that only use HTTP.
+Search engines like Google also favor HTTPS pages and, at the same time, flag users for websites that only use HTTP.

-10. Flag Suspicious Activity
+8. Monitor Transactions & Flag Suspicious Activity

 Bottom Line

 Ecommerce payment security plays a key role in the trust relationship between your company and customers.
 Luckily, secure payment processing technology is constantly improving.
 Plenty of online store solutions provide secure hosted checkouts that protect both you and your customers.
-All-in-one payment processors, platform payment services, and traditional gateways all offer secure checkout options for small online sellers.
+All-in-one payment processors, platform payment services, and traditional gateways all offer secure checkout options for the small online seller.